Pedestrian Attribute Recognition: A Survey: Regular Pipeline for PAR

 \section{Regular Pipeline for PAR}

 The pedestrian attributes in practical video surveillance may contain dozens of categories, as defined in many popular benchmarks.
-Learning each attribute independently is one intuitive idea, but it will make the PAR redundant and inefficiency.
+Learning each attribute independently is one intuitive idea, but it will make the PAR redundant and inefficient.
 Therefore, the researchers prefer to estimate all the attributes in one model and treat each attribute estimation as one task.
-Due to the elegant and efficient of multi-task learning, it draw more and more attentions.
-On the another hand, the model takes the given pedestrian image as input and output corresponding attributes.
+Due to the elegance and efficiency of multi-task learning, it draws more and more attention.
+On the other hand, the model takes the given pedestrian image as input and outputs corresponding attributes.
 PAR also belongs to the domain of multi-label learning.
-In this section, we will give a brief introduction on regular pipeline for pedestrian attribute recognition from these two aspects, \emph{i.e.}, the multi-label learning and multi-task learning.
+In this section, we will give a brief introduction on the regular pipeline for pedestrian attribute recognition from these two aspects, \emph{i.e.}, the multi-label learning and multi-task learning.